svaksha/Julia.jl/Computer-Graphics.md

 + [GR.jl](https://github.com/jheinen/GR.jl) :: This module provides a Julia interface to the [GR framework](http://gr-framework.org/) graphics library.
 + [HalideCall.jl](https://github.com/timholy/HalideCall.jl) :: Use shared libraries created by Halide from Julia.
 + [Hinton.jl](https://github.com/ninjin/Hinton.jl) :: A small Julia library for generating Hinton diagrams.
 It supports standard graphics formats such as PNG, SVG, and PDF, as well as generating diagrams in a terminal with Unicode and colour support.
++ [ImageMagick.jl](https://github.com/SimonDanisch/ImageMagick.jl) :: Thin Wrapper for the library ImageMagick - Seperated ImageMagick from Images.jl to make ImageIO more leightweight.
 + [Images.jl](https://github.com/timholy/Images.jl) :: An image library for Julia.
 + [ImageQuilting.jl](https://github.com/juliohm/ImageQuilting.jl) :: Image quilting for texture synthesis in Julia .
 + [ImageTerm.jl](https://github.com/meggart/ImageTerm.jl) :: Julia functions to plot colorful maps in the terminal.